pods-framework/pods/readme.txt

 Fixed: Cursor is jumping to the start of the block when Gutenberg autosaves, #5274 (@pglewis)
 Fixed: Select drop-downs set to required, #5031 (@pglewis)
 Fixed: HTML escaping issue in the Manage Fields list, #5246 (@pglewis)
+Fixed: Translate Pods stuck with Portuguese translation in the Admin menus, #5259 (@JoryHogeveen)

 = 2.7.12 December 20th 2018 =